-Checkpointing requires a pause in master metadata changes and causes temporary service unavailability while the checkpoint is written.
-This operation may take hours depending on Alluxio namespace size.
-Therefore, Alluxio primary master will not create checkpoints by default.
+Checkpointing requires a pause in master metadata changes and causes temporary service unavailability while the leading master is writing a checkpoint.
+This operation may take hours depending on Alluxio’s namespace size.
+Therefore, Alluxio’s leading master will not create checkpoints by default.

-Restarting the current primary master to transfer the leadership to another running master periodically can help avoiding primary master journal logs from growing unbounded when Alluxio is running in HA mode.
+Restarting the current leading master to transfer the leadership to another running master periodically can help avoid leading master journal logs from growing unbounded when Alluxio is running in HA mode.

 If HA mode is not an option, the following command can be used to manually trigger the checkpoint: